pikvm/pikvm/README.md

 * **ATX power management**
   With a very simple circuit that can be assembled on a breadboard, the power button of the attached server can be controlled using the ATX button headers on the motherboard.
 * **Security**
   Pi-KVM can be opened to the Internet and no one will get access without the password.
-SSL encryption is used to protect traffic from being intercepted by third parties.
+SSL is used to protect traffic from being intercepted by third parties.
 * **Local monitoring**
   Pi-KVM monitors the health of the Raspberry Pi board and will warn you if it's too hot or is not receiving enough power.
 * **GPIO management**